 If we fail to remain qualified as a REIT in any taxable year, and we do not qualify for certain statutory relief provisions, we would be required to pay U.S. federal income tax on our taxable income at regular corporate rates (and possibly increased state and local taxes).
 We will not be able to deduct distributions to our stockholders in any year in which we fail to qualify, nor will we be required to make distributions to our stockholders.
 In such a case, we might need to borrow money, sell assets, or reduce or even cease making distributions in order to pay our taxes.
 Our payment of income tax would reduce significantly the amount of cash available for distribution to our stockholders.
 If we fail to remain qualified as a REIT, all distributions to stockholders, to the extent of current and accumulated earnings and profits, will be taxable to the stockholders as dividend income (which may be subject to tax at preferential rates) and corporate distributions may be eligible for the dividends received deduction if they satisfy the relevant provisions of the Code.
-Furthermore, if we fail to remain qualified as a REIT, we no longer would be required to distribute substantially all of our net taxable income to our stockholders.
-In addition, unless we were eligible for certain statutory relief provisions, we could not re-elect to qualify as a REIT until the fifth calendar year following the year in which we failed to qualify.
+Furthermore, if we fail to remain qualified as a REIT, we no longer would not re-elect to qualify as a REIT until the fifth calendar year following the year in which we failed to qualify.
 We might not be entitled to the statutory relief described in this paragraph in all circumstances.